 Deepen Your Knowledge of Accounting Principles

 Southern New Hampshire University's online accounting master's degree curriculum provides students with the strong accounting background that is required to be highly successful in this field.
 The MS in Accounting meets the 150 credit-hour requirement to sit for the Certified Public Accountant (CPA) exam adopted by most states.
+However, requirements to sit for the CPA exam vary by state.
+Be sure to check the Board of Accountancy in your state for complete details.

-Additionally, if you have an undergraduate degree in accounting, you may be able to earn an advanced graduate certificate in Forensic Accounting and Fraud Examination by completing just one additional course as part of MS in Accounting curriculum.
+Additionally, if you have an undergraduate degree in accounting, you may be able to earn an advanced graduate certificate Forensic Accounting and Fraud Examination by completing just one additional course as part of MS in Accounting curriculum.
 You may also enjoy the flexibility of on-campus, on-location and online courses for accounting as you work toward earning your master's degree.
 Select accounting courses in the format that best fits your schedule and learning style.

 MS in Accounting Curriculum Requirements

 Total Credits Required: 36 to 51

 SNHU's online accounting master’s degree curriculum requires a minimum of 12 and a maximum of 17 graduate courses (36 to 51 credits), determined by your undergraduate background in business and undergraduate major.
 Other courses are eligible for exemptions or waivers if you have an undergraduate major or concentration in accounting or Accounting/Finance.
 Many online accounting courses are offered to satisfy requirements of the master's in accounting program.
 The MS in Accounting meets the 150-credit-hour requirements to sit for the Certified Public Accountant exam adopted by most states.